Xqua/ducky-script-lang-vscode-flipper/README.md

 # Ducky Script Language for VSCode

-This extension enables syntax highlighting for the **Ducky Script** scripting language, allowing for easier and more efficient scripting.
+This extension enables syntax highlighting for the **Ducky Script** scripting language with the **Flipper Zero** mods added, allowing for easier and more efficient scripting.
 <br>

 ## Features